16siddhanth/Decentralized-Secure-EHR/README.md

 # Decentralized-Secure-EHR
-The project uses blockchain, smart contracts(solidity) and web3 features to let patients and healthcare providers manage and secure their health data.
+The project uses blockchain, smart contracts(solidity), ZKP, ERC4337 and web3 features to let patients and healthcare providers manage and secure their health data.
 # Deployment and Running Instructions

 &nbsp;